JUTPI3/JUTPI3_MapVisualization/README.md

 © 2025 JICA（Japan International Cooperation Agency), Japan & Coordinating Ministry for Economic Affairs, Republic of Indonesia.
 Developed and designed by the JUTPI Phase-3 Expert Team in collaboration with FDTJ (Forum Diskusi Transportasi Jakarta), Indonesia.

 This repository is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
 You are free to share and embed the interactive map for **non-commercial and informational purposes only**.
-Any other uses—including downloading, redistributing, modifying, or incorporating this work into commercial platforms—are strictly prohibited without prior written consent.
+Any other uses—including redistributing, modifying, or incorporating this work into commercial platforms—are strictly prohibited without prior written consent.